qwermish/yelp-restaurant-categories/README.md

 New American is an interesting category to scope out because it has a particularly ambiguous meaning.
 Some commentators have referred to it as a ["catchall term for any cuisine that defies categorization"](http://www.chicagotribune.com/dining/ct-food-what-is-new-american-story.html), while others define it as ["modernized" American food with global influences, though stemming from French nouvelle cuisine](http://www.slate.com/articles/life/food/2015/06/new_american_food_is_un_american_derivative_and_bland.html).
 Wikipedia suggests that it is ["predominantly served at upscale fine dining restaurants"](https://en.wikipedia.org/wiki/New_American_cuisine) (these links accessed on June 5, 2017).

 True to this cornucopia of definitions, New American is the hardest category to predict among those that I've investigated, having a higher loss than the Mediterranean, ethnic, or Italian categories.
 I trained my model on restaurants in Pittsburgh and obtained a log loss of 0.333.
 This is still significantly better than chance, though.
-The most important factors leading to a restaurant being classified as New American are as follows: number of reviews, being good for kids, having table service, and number of stars.
+The most important factors that help predict a restaurant being classified as New American are as follows: number of reviews, being good for kids, having table service, and number of stars.
 ![](figs/pgh_newam_impt.png)

 New American restaurants were more likely to have fewer stars than other restaurants.
 This result was somewhat surprising to me.
 They were more likely to have table service, which fits with the description of them being "upscale".
 They were more likely to have a higher number of reviews.